wildfly-extras/wildfly-mp-reactive-feature-pack/README.md

 * `cdi` - From WildFly's Full Feature Pack.
 It contains the `weld` subsystem which implements Jakarta EE CDI.
 * `microprofile-config` - From WildFly's Full Feature Pack.
 It contains the `microprofile-config-smallrye` subsystem which implements MicroProfile Config.
-* `reactive-streams-operators` - From this feature pack, as described above.
+* `reactive-streams-operators` - From this feature pack, as described in this document.
 * `transactions` - From WildFly's Full Feature Pack.
 It contains the `transactions` subsystem which contains the `TransactionManager`.
 This is needed for propagation of the current transaction.